folio-org/mod-source-record-manager/RuleProcessorApi.md

   ]
 }
 ```
 This rule belongs to the "001" field and handles all the "001" fields from incoming record.
 It takes value from "001" field and puts it into Instance "hrid" field.

-Such rules are usual for **Control field**.
+SRM has own schema for Inventory Instance.
+The schema describes target fields, data types, restrictions and other internal details of Instance.
+Please, be careful while writing rules - you can put into "target" only fields from the schema, take a look at the  [Instance schema](https://github.com/folio-org/mod-source-record-manager/blob/master/ramls/instance.json) for clear understanding.
+If the "target" field is specified wrong then the RuleProcessor does not take this rule for mapping.

+##### NOTE:  MARC records and mapping rules below have been taken intentionally just for demonstration purposes.
+#
 #### Normalization functions
-In most cases the record value needs to be normalized before getting into Instance field, because of record data is often raw and mixed .
+In most cases the record value needs to be normalized before being imported into an Instance field, because MARC record data is often raw and mixed.
 For this purpose we have to use such structure:
  ```json
 MARC Record: "001": "393/89/3"
 ```